-The final exam is CUMULATIVE.
+The final exam is CUMULATIVE, and will be held onsite at HKUST for all local students.
 The date and time will be arranged by ARRO.
 I will NOT allow early exam.
 If you intend to travel at the end of the semester, please make your travel plans to avoid any potential schedule clash.
 Request for a change of final examination date will NOT be accommodated.
 Please plan your travel accordingly.

 The final exam will be closed-book and closed-notes.
-It will contain multiple-choice, true/false, and quantitative questions which require detailed explanations in words, graphs, and algebraic calculations.
+It will contain multiple-choice, short-answer, and quantitative (long) questions which require detailed explanations in words, graphs, and algebraic calculations.
 I will offer guidance on the format and preparation of the final exam toward the end of the semester.